FEATURED MISSIONS & DEVELOPMENTS

 Since its inception in 1958, NASA has overseen hundreds of missions focusing on human spaceflight, unmanned exploration of the solar system, Earth observation, and deep space sensing.
-Today, NASA manages nearly 100 missions and several more missions preparing for launch.
+Today, NASA manages over 200 missions and several more missions preparing for launch.
 By topic, these missions include: Earth, Humans in Space, Solar System, and the Universe.

 More on NASA Missions

-NASA Missions A-Z, provides a list and links to NASA Missions.
+NASA Missions A-Z, provides a list of and links to NASA Missions.

 NASA Jet Propulsion Laboratory (JPL) sources, also speak to NASA Missions, as follows: